Louis Jolliet: Early life

 Jolliet was born in 1645 in Beaupré, a French settlement near Quebec City, to Jean Jolliet and Marie D'Abancourt.
-When he was six years old, his father died; his mother then married a successful merchant, Geoffroy Guillot dit Lavalle, until his death in 1665.
-Shortly after the passing of his mother's second husband, she was married to Martin Prevost until her death in 1678.
+When he was six, his father died; his mother married a successful merchant, Geoffroy Guillot dit Lavalle, until he died in 1665.
+Shortly after the passing of his mother's second husband, she was married to Martin Prevost until she died in 1678.
 Jolliet's stepfather owned land on the Ile d'Orleans, an island in the Saint Lawrence River in Quebec that was home to First Nations.
-Jolliet spent much time on Ile d'Orleans, so it was likely that he began speaking Indigenous languages of the Americas at a young age.
+Jolliet spent much time on Ile d'Orleans, so he likely began speaking Indigenous languages of the Americas at a young age.
 Besides French, he also learned English and Spanish.
 During his childhood, Quebec was the center of the French fur trade.
-The Natives were part of day-to-day life in Quebec, and Joliet grew up knowing a lot about them.
-Jolliet entered a Jesuit school in Quebec as a child and focused on philosophical and religious studies, aiming for priesthood.
+The Natives were part of daily life in Quebec, and Jolliet grew up knowing much about them.
+Jolliet entered a Jesuit school in Quebec as a child and focused on philosophical and religious studies, aiming for the priesthood.
 He also studied music, becoming a skilled harpsichordist and church organist.
-He received Holy Orders in 1662 but abandoned his plans to become a priest, leaving the seminary in 1667 to pursue fur trading instead.
+He received Holy Orders in 1662 but abandoned his plans to become a priest, leaving the seminary in 1667 to pursue fur trading.